ennui2342/qswarm/README.md

 ## Agent ##

 Use the `agent` command to wrap a set of DSL commands.
-Each agent will run in a separate thread.

 ```ruby
 agent :bob do